Strathfield: History

-By 1885, sufficient numbers of people resided in the district to enable incorporation of its own local government.
+By 1885, sufficient numbers of people lived in the district to enable incorporation of its own local government.
 "Strathfield" as a geographical name was first established when Strathfield Council was proclaimed on 2 June 1885 by the Governor of NSW, Sir Augustus Loftus, after residents of the Redmire area petitioned the New South Wales State government for the establishment of local government.
 The new local government area included parts of the three established residential areas of Redmire (now central Strathfield), Homebush (now Homebush South and northern Strathfield) and Druitt Town (now southern Strathfield).
 Residents in Homebush and Druitt Town formed their own unsuccessful counter-petition.

 It is likely that the region was named Strathfield to neutralise the rivalry between Homebush and Redmire.
-The railway station was also renamed Strathfield in 1885, and became an important interchange station when the Main North railway line was opened the following year, between Strathfield and Hornsby.
+The railway station was renamed Strathfield in 1885, and became an important interchange station when the Main North railway line was opened the following year, between Strathfield and Hornsby.